 Delirium often affects hospitalized seniors

-People with delirium often have terrifying hallucinations, delusions, and are unable to think or focus.
-In older hospital patients, delirium is often misdiagnosed as dementia.
-If that happens, they won’t get the right treatment and could even be sent to a nursing home.
+People with delirium often have terrifying hallucinations, delusions, and are unable to think clearly or focus.
+In older hospital patients, these symptoms can be misdiagnosed as dementia.

 We explain how delirium is different from dementia, what happens when someone has it, what causes it to happen, and how to prevent it.

 Delirium and dementia are two different medical conditions.

 Delirium happens suddenly and typically changes during the course of a day.
 Some patients with delirium are agitated and combative and others are sleepy and can’t pay attention.

 In a Kaiser Health News article, it’s reported that delirium affects 7 million hospitalized Americans each year.
 It can happen at any age, but delirium is more common in hospitalized people older than age 65.

 People with delirium have cognitive and memory problems, hallucinations, and symptoms of post-traumatic stress disorder (PTSD).